morpho-matters/morpholib/docs/guides/projects.md

 mainlayer.append(label)
 ```

-You can also append multiple actors to a layer at the same frame by supplying a list of actors to `append()` after all those actors are constructed:
+If you're using Morpho 0.4.1+, you can also append multiple actors to a layer at the same frame by supplying a list of actors to `append()` after all those actors are constructed:

 ```python
 label1 = mo.text.Text("Label 1")